TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 You can also enable OpenTelemetry by setting the corresponding environment variable: `TYK_GW_OPENTELEMETRY_ENABLED`.

-### Step 2: Enable at API Level
+### Step 2: Enable at API Level (Optional)
-After enabling OpenTelemetry at the gateway level, you can activate it for specific APIs you wish to monitor.
-To do so, edit the respective API definition and set the `detailed_tracing` option to either true or false.
+After enabling OpenTelemetry at the gateway level, you have the optional step of activating it for specific APIs you wish to monitor.
+If you choose to do this, edit the respective API definition and set the detailed_tracing option to either true or false.
+By default, this setting is set to false.

 #### What trace details to expect
 - When set to false: